neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Please note:  For unclear reasons firefox crashes during the system updates.
 However, this does (so far) not impair this procedure.

-Upon completion, you be asked for verification of a reboot.
+Upon completion, you will be asked for verification of a reboot.

 Make sure there is *no* Minion unit connected to the PC.
 A connected Minion device can impair system startup.

 # After reboot

-Only command line login is shown on the screen attached to the control PC.
+Only command line login prompt is shown on the screen attached to the control PC.

 # start and use vnc server
 ## ssh login to the control PC